GSA/ckanext-dcat_usmetadata/README.md

 This project uses [cosmos](https://reactcosmos.org/) for development.

-Run CKAN locally (`yarn up`) and get the Admin user's API Key.
-Add a test org for development purposes and get the id.
-Add these values to indicated place in `/metadata-app/src/index.js`.
+Run CKAN locally (`yarn up`), get the Admin user's API Key and add it in `/metadata-app/public/index.html` as `data-apiKey` attribute of the `div` element.
+Add a test org for development purposes.

 Run `yarn && yarn cosmos` to start the cosmos server, which will watch the `metadata-app/src` directory for changes.